Proportionate responsibility: joint and several liability.

 We've been doing this kind of law for 25 years, and we've seen all the tricks before.
 Our job is to fully investigate each case and aggressively litigate it from start to finish so that we find out the truth of what happened.
-We aren't intimidated by the defense's tactics, and neither should you be.
+We aren't intimidated by the defense's tactics, and you shouldn't be either.

 If you've been hurt or lost a loved one, let us walk you through exactly how the law views your potential claims.
 Call us at (855) 326-0000 now.